foclair/eclair/README.md

 *Eclair* is a QGIS plugin, which uses the python module *etk* to structure emission data and store emissions together with geographic information in a database.

 ### Windows installation
 The OSGeo4W installer helps to install the PROJ, GDAL, and GEOS libraries required by ECLAIR.

+#### OSGeo4W installation instructions
 First, download the  [OSGeo4W installer](https://trac.osgeo.org/osgeo4w/), and run it.
 Select Express Web-GIS Install and click next.
 In the ‘Select Packages’ list, ensure that GDAL is selected.
 If any other packages are enabled by default, they are not required by ECLAIR and may be unchecked safely.
 After clicking next and accepting the license agreements, the packages will be automatically downloaded and installed, after which you may exit the installer.

+#### Install etk and Eclair
-Next, open the OSGeo4W shell and run
+Once OSGeo4W is installed, open the OSGeo4W shell and run
 ```
 pip install -i https://test.pypi.org/simple/ rastafari==0.2.2
 ```